racheats/racheats/README.md

 - 💬 Contact me via [LinkedIn](https://www.linkedin.com/in/rachmat-fajrin-3215243a/).
 I really love the terms "collaboration", "communication" and "community" because it's my DNA I think 😄.

+Hey I have a thought like this -> "As a human being, switching context until 100 different domain in a single moment looks very interesting".
+Wdyt?

 Have a good day!